Bingle-Proxy/Application-PC/README.md

 ## Installation

-NO need to install, just Run
+NO need to install, just Run and pin to taskbar

+## Requirements

+Operating system: Windows 7,8,9,10,11,12,13,...,∞

 ## Download